Process

 Phases Of A Project

 While each job comes with its own particular set of needs every job can be broken down into three distinct phases; 1.
 Ideation/Sketches; 2.
 Revisions; and 3.
 Finals.
-In order to give a glimpse into how I approach this process, below I have assembled a brief case study of an illustration that I completed for a conceptual wine label.
-That said, no matter what the project or illustration style, the same general process applies.Phase 1: Ideation and Sketches
+The following is an example of this process.
+Regardless of the project or particular illustration style that you’re after, the same general process applies.

 To kick things off, the client sends me an email containing a document called a brief which explains the vision that they have for the label.
 Often times, the brief takes the form of a .pdf including notes and reference imagery helpful in explaining the general idea and aesthetic to be conveyed through the artwork.
 A clear and thorough brief is key to a successful collaboration.